Golden Globes Nominations: 21 Biggest Snubs and Surprises

 SURPRISE: “All the Money in the World” rebounds

 So far, Ridley Scott’s drama has been in the press for all the wrong reasons.
 Last month, Kevin Spacey had to be cut from the project, after a series of sexual harassment allegations surfaced.
-His role (as John Paul Getty) was recast with Christopher Plummer, who had to agree to last-minute shoots.
-The Hollywood Foreign Press seems to believe that the film, which hasn’t screened to critics yet, is actually good.
-“All The Money in the World” received three Golden Globe nominations for best supporting actor Plummer, best actress Michelle Williams and best director.
+His role (as John Paul Getty) was recast with Christopher Plummer, who had to agree to last-minute reshoots.
+The Hollywood Foreign Press seems to believe that the film, which hasn’t screened for critics yet, is actually good.
+“All The Money in the World” received three Golden Globe nominations: best supporting actor (for Plummer), best actress (Michelle Williams) and best director.

 SURPRISE: Ansel Elgort, “Baby Driver”